 Her feet go down to death; her steps take hold on hell.

 Solomon used this chapter to warn his son, and all men, against fornication (Pr 5:1).
 He offered wisdom, understanding, discretion, and knowledge (Pr 5:1-2).
 He sought to save men from the fascinating temptation and horrible dangers of the strange woman (Pr 5:3).
-He described the painful consequences (Pr 5:4-14), the safety in a good marriage (Pr 5:15-20), the omniscience of God (Pr 5:21), and the judgment for such sins (Pr 5:22-23).
+He described the painful consequences (Pr 5:4-14), the safety in a good marriage (Pr 5:15-20), the omniscience of God (Pr 5:21), and the judgment for sex sins (Pr 5:22-23).

 Solomon had more experience with women than any hundred men.
-He had 700 wives and 300 concubines, and these were high class (I Kgs 11:3).
+He had 700 wives and 300 concubines, and these were high class women (I Kgs 11:3).
 God gave him exceeding great wisdom and understanding to analyze their danger (I Kgs 4:29).
-He also knew of his father's adultery with his mother (II Sam 11:1 - 12:25), his brother Amnon's incest with his sister (II Sam 13:1-39); his brother Absalom's folly with his father's concubines (II Sam 16:21-22); and his brother Adonijah's obsession with Abishag (I Kgs 2:12-25).
+He also knew of his father’s adultery with his mother (II Sam 11:1 – 12:25), his brother Amnon’s incest with his sister (II Sam 13:1-39), his brother Absalom’s folly with his father’s concubines (II Sam 16:21-22), and his brother Adonijah’s obsession with Abishag (I Kgs 2:12-25).

 He saw death and hell – a miserable life of pain and trouble – caused by adultery many times.
 All men die physically, but they can also die to joy and success in this life.
 Wicked men go to hell after death, but there is another hell in this life – a torturous existence of guilt, misery, defeat, and pain.
 Scripture commonly uses death and hell in this figurative way (Pr 23:14; Ps 18:5; 86:13; 116:3; Jonah 2:2; Luke 15:24; I Tim 5:6; Jas 5:20).